 · percentage of orders, which were directed orders;

 · a confirmation of whether UCB has executed an average of less than one trade per business day in the previous year in that class of financial instruments.

 Information summary derived from a comprehensive monitoring of the quality of client order execution achieved by the execution venues, in relation to the requirements of art.
 3 of the COMMISSION DELEGATED REGULATION (EU) 2017/576 for 2018.

 1. All client orders placed with the Bank were of the ‘’directed order’’ type;

 2. UniCredit Bulbank AD is a minority shareholder in the Bulgarian Stock Exchange AD, operator on the Bulgarian Stock Exchange Sofia market;

-3. There were no special arrangements with execution venues, regarding the payments that were made or received, discounts, rebates or any received non-monetary benefits;
+3. There were no special arrangements with execution venues, regarding the payments that were made or received, discounts, rebates or any received non-monetary benefits for 2018;

 4. For regulated markets other than Bulgarian Stock Exchange Sofia AD, UniCredit Bulbank AD, in its capacity as an investment firm, submits client orders to brokers for execution, in accordance with the instructions included with the orders.

 5. In complying with the requirements an update of the list of execution venues was made, with regard to UniCredit Bulbank AD’s ability to ensure access to the listed execution venues on the basis of arrangements made with third parties.

 6. With regard to the type of orders received in the 2018 period – directed order, the execution was performed regardless of the client’s category, strictly adhering to the instructions of the client.